Pinched Curvature in Heintze Groups of Carnot-type: Introduction

 \section{Introduction}

 Rank-one symmetric spaces of non-compact type are some of the most interesting and well-studied objects in mathematics.
 We begin by making an observation, well-known to experts, about the relationship between a Lie algebra structure these spaces admit and their sectional curvature as Riemannian manifolds, in order to motivate a generalization.
-In particular, vertical tangent planes, which are defined as those that contain a vector orthogonal to the Heisenberg subalgebra, define subspaces isometric to real hyperbolic planes with constant curvature $-1$ inside $\K \Hyp^n$ when the other vector is in the direction of the first element of the lower central series of $\mathcal{H}^{n-1}$, and rescaled versions of real hyperbolic planes with curvature $-4$ when this vector is in the direction of the second element.
+Once a solvable group model is chosen for a negatively curved symmetric space, vertical tangent planes, which are defined as those that contain a vector orthogonal to the Heisenberg subalgebra, define subspaces isometric to real hyperbolic planes with constant curvature $-1$ inside $\K \Hyp^n$ when the other vector is in the direction of the first element of the lower central series of $\mathcal{H}^{n-1}$, and rescaled versions of real hyperbolic planes with curvature $-4$ when this vector is in the direction of the second element.

 In \cite{Heintze74_Homogeneous} Heintze answers the question as to whether these symmetric spaces are the only examples of connected manifolds that are homogeneous and have negative curvature.
 He demonstrates that while they are not, all spaces of this form share some key features.
-In particular, all such Riemannian manifolds are isometric to Lie groups which are one-dimensional extensions of nilpotent groups (with some other algebraic structure) equipped with a particular kind of left-invariant metric.
-The geometry of these groups, called Heintze groups, has been an expanding area of study - see for example \cite{hei1}, \cite{hei2}, \cite{yves}, \cite{hei3}.
+In particular, all such Riemannian manifolds are isometric to Lie groups which are one-dimensional extensions of nilpotent groups (with other algebraic conditions) equipped with a particular kind of left-invariant metric.
+A Heintze group is a Lie group admitting a left-invariant Riemannian metric of negative curvature.
+The geometry of Heintze groups, has been an expanding area of study - see for example \cite{hei1}, \cite{hei2}, \cite{yves}, \cite{hei3}.

-A certain subclass of these groups, called Heintze groups of Carnot-type, will admit left-invariant metrics that satisfyingly generalize the metric-algebraic relationship of the solvable group model for rank one symmetric spaces.
-The definition of terms will come in later sections, though in particular $A$ always represents a vector orthogonal to the derived subalgebra.
+Heintze groups are said to be \emph{of Carnot-type} if their derived subgroup admits a stratification (see Section~\ref{sec:background}).
+We prove the existence of (left-invariant, Riemannian) metrics on Heintze groups of Carnot-type that generalize the metric-algebraic relationship of the solvable group model for rank one symmetric spaces.
+In the following statement $A$ refers to a vector orthogonal to the derived subalgebra, while a layered basis is an orthogonal basis which restricts to a basis on each element of the stratification.